Lustgarten Foundation for Pancreatic Cancer Research

 The Lustgarten Foundation is a 501(c)(3) non-profit organization foundation dedicated to advancing the research related to the diagnosis, treatment, cure and prevention of pancreatic cancer while raising public awareness and providing support to patients and their families.
 The Foundation is the largest private funder of pancreatic cancer research in the world.

+Mission

 Based in Woodbury, Nassau County, New York, the Foundation's mission is to cure pancreatic cancer by funding scientific and clinical research related to the diagnosis, treatment, and prevention of pancreatic cancer; providing research information and clinical support services to patients, caregivers and individuals at high risk; and increasing public awareness and hope for those dealing with this disease.
 Increasing funding and support of research into the biological mechanisms and clinical strategies related to the prevention, diagnosis, and treatment of pancreatic cancer; Facilitating and enhancing the dialogue among members of the medical and scientific communities about basic and clinical research efforts that relate to pancreatic cancer; Heightening public awareness of pancreatic cancer diagnosis, treatment, and prevention and providing informational support for pancreatic cancer patients, their families, and friends.

 A primary method for advocacy and gathering donations involves runs/walks and other events at a regional level.
 The Lustgarten Foundation has raised more than $16.1 million for pancreatic cancer research as of 2012.

+Members

 The Foundation fostered the collaborative effort known as the Pancreatic Cancer Research Consortium, in 2010, which comprises six leading medical institutions across the United States.
 Its members are the Cold Spring Harbor Laboratory, Dana–Farber Cancer Institute in affiliation with Harvard Medical School, Johns Hopkins University School of Medicine, The David H. Koch Institute for Integrative Cancer Research at MIT, Memorial Sloan-Kettering Cancer Center, and The University of Texas M.D.
 Anderson Cancer Center.

-Name
+Naming

 The Lustgarten Foundation is named after Marc Lustgarten, a former Cablevision executive, who died at the age of 52 from pancreatic cancer.